RhysCAllen/CS50_public/CosmicRayBitFlip.md

 The simplicity of DNA data, containing just 4 letters, might make it a good test subject for bit flip simulation and detection.
 Bioinformatic tools could be used to detect and analyze DNA 'mutations' created by simulated bit flips.
 Outside of simulations, real-world sequence repositaries like the National Center for Bioinformatic Information have extra protections against cosmic rays for long-term storage of DNA sequence.
 If a bit flip occurred and changed the world's digital record of a DNA reference genome, would we even know?
 If so, could we fix it?

-*Part 1* of this project is to see what I could find out about whether the world's largest DNA databases monitor or protect against cosmic ray bit flips.
+__PART 1__ of this project is to see what I could find out about whether the world's largest DNA databases monitor or protect against cosmic ray bit flips.
 These databases have a lot of redundancy: many of the same genome sequences are stored in different databases across the globe.
 But, the databases are also quite large, too large for comprehensive version control, so if one database had a bit flip, how would we know which record is the correct one?
 I was curious if I could find any info about this.
 The results of part 1 include links in the FAQs section below.

-*Part 2* was to research cosmic ray bit flip information and render a quantitatively accurate simulation of it in C. The program will ideally be able to simulate bit flips, and independently detect bit flips.
+__PART 2__ is to research cosmic ray bit flip information and render a quantitatively accurate simulation of it in C. The program will ideally be able to simulate bit flips, and independently detect bit flips.
 What is the variation in rates of cosmic ray irradiation on the surface of Earth?
 How much radiation is required before a bit flip is likely to occur?
 And, how would would bit flips specifically change the DNA sequence stored on the irradiated database servers?
 Might we be able to create a 'sentinal' program that does post-hoc detection and correction of bit-flipped sequences of DNA in our database repositories?
 The result of part 2 is the creation of a C library that simulates pseudo-random bit flips from a DNA sequence.

-*Part 3* Is to animate the results of the C program on an interactive web page with the help of Flask and JavaScript.
+__PART 3__ Is to animate the results of the C program on an interactive web page with the help of Flask and JavaScript.
 <br>
 <br>